gutenbergtools/gutenbergsite/site/help/bibliographic_record.md

 Subject
 : One or more subjects.
 The subject headings are usually added to new eBooks within a few weeks of their publication by Project Gutenberg.
 You can select a subject, to link to a search page for other eBooks with the same subject.
 This is a great way to browse the Project Gutenberg collection.

+Automated summaries
+: In September 2024, automatically-generated summaries were added for most books.
+New books will get summaries approximately monthly.
+These summaries are based on approximately the first 12,000 words of books, and are only in English regardless of the language of the book.
+These may be updated in the future as the automation technologies improve.

 EBook-No.
 : This is the Project Gutenberg catalog number (or assession number).
 Every PG eBook has a different one.